Sundance Film Festival 2021

 How much has your background in documentary filmmaking help prepare you for making your fictional short films?

 Documentary is a very complex genre of cinema, cause everything is related to the capacity of welcoming: people, time you’ll be able to dispose, places, noises, what will be said, what will happen…You are always writing with the present moment.
 You must be curious at every second and stay open and sensitive to the best place to put the camera in a wink.
 For sure, all those reflex helps in every shoot… and even more in a short film context with a so small amount of time.
-You have the experience of prioritizing what’s real.
+You have the experience of prioritising what’s real.

 And finally, what do you hope people will take away from Like the Ones I Used To Know?